incoming-inc/ios-template-app/existing-project-common.md

 ### Configure ATS

 iOS 8 introduced [App Transport Security](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html). __This step must be completed if and only if your content server exposes assets over plain HTTP__.
-If you use the Incoming Video Distribution service, you do not need this and can skip to the next section.
+If you use the Sourse Video Distribution service, you do not need this and can skip to the next section.

 Start by choosing the main target of your app, select the Info tab, and add the 'App Transport Security Settings' key, with a subkey 'Allow Arbitrary Loads' to YES. assas